-3 Year Term
+Three-Year Term

 CDs placed in a CDFI Partner that is a bank, thrift, or credit union must also be committed for at least three years to be considered a Qualified Activity.
-The maturity date of a three-year CD, should fall on the date of its three year anniversary of when the CD was placed.
-For example, if a three-year CD was placed on 12/31/2018 then the maturity date would be 12/31/2021.
+The maturity date of a three-year CD should fall on the date of the three year anniversary of when the CD was placed.
+For example, if a three-year CD was placed on 12/31/2020 then the maturity date would be 12/31/2023.